itrummer/CodexDB/README.md

 # Setup

-The following instructions have been tested on an EC2 instance of type t2.medium with Ubuntu 22.04 OS and 25 GB of disk space.
+The following instructions have been tested on an EC2 instance of type t2.medium with Ubuntu 22.04 OS, Python 3.12, and 25 GB of disk space.

 1. After logging into the EC2 instance, run the following command (from ```/home/ubuntu```):
 ```